-Electronic copies submitted as one file may be submitted to specialtycertificates@camrt.ca or the document can be mailed to the CAMRT Office.
+Electronic copies submitted as one file may be submitted to specialtycertificates@camrt.ca.

 Incomplete Summary of Clinical Competence - Resubmission Fee

 Any Summary of Clinical Competence deemed incomplete will be subject to a resubmission fee.
 This also applies to any incomplete didactic requirements.